 Laburnine is a toxic substance within the plant and one of the reasons the berries must not be consumed.
 Additionally, blue cohosh's toxicity can be attributed to the nicotinic alkaloid N-methylcytisine, which is found in all dietary supplements of blue cohosh that have been analyzed.

-Black Cohosh Side Effects
+Blue Cohosh Side Effects

 It should be noted that the aerial parts of the plant are toxic to eat, and only the underground rhizomes and roots are used for medicine.
 Blue cohosh should not be consumed during pregnancy, as it can cause abortion and malformation of embryo and fetus in the womb.